micahblut/coffee/README.md

 - **Backup, not sync.** Each device stays authoritative for its own local data; the cloud holds one latest snapshot per account, not a merged/synced view across devices.
+- **Encrypted when your authenticator supports it.** Registration and sign-in request the WebAuthn PRF extension; if the authenticator honors it, the returned secret is imported directly as a non-extractable AES-256-GCM key and used to encrypt the backup before it ever leaves the device — the worker and D1 only ever store an opaque `{ iv, ciphertext }` envelope.
+If PRF isn't available, backups fall back to plaintext exactly as before this feature existed; the two formats can't mix for a given account (a backup is either encrypted or not, checked on the first push/pull) — the app tells the account apart by probing the existing remote backup rather than any stored flag.
+  - The derived key is cached per-device (IndexedDB, falling back to in-memory for the current page load if that fails) so most syncs don't need a fresh passkey prompt.
+A device that already has an encrypted remote backup but no usable local key (cleared storage, or a browser new to the credential) shows as **locked** — backups pause until you tap "Unlock cloud backup," which re-runs the local PRF ceremony without touching the server.
+  - The PRF salt itself is fetched once from the worker and cached in `localStorage` indefinitely (it must never change once minted), so the unlock ceremony works offline after its first fetch.

 See [worker/README.md](worker/README.md) for how the backend itself is built and secured.